 Seed of Chucky is a 2004 American supernatural comedy slasher horror film written and directed by Don Mancini (making his directorial debut), who created the series and has written all of the films.
-It is the fifth installment of the Child’s Play series, and sequel to 1998’s Bride of Chucky.
+It is the fifth instalment of the Child’s Play series and sequel to 1998’s Bride of Chucky.

 The film, shot in Romania, continues the series’ evolution from the pure horror genre of the first movie to a hybrid horror-comedy.
 It was the last Child’s Play film to be released in theaters and stars Jennifer Tilly, Redman and Hannah Spearritt.
 Italian composer Pino Donaggio provided the score.

 Glen, the kind and benevolent son of Chucky and Tiffany, has a nightmare in which he murders a little girl’s parents.
 In reality, he is living a life of embarrassment and abuse as a ventriloquist’s dummy.
 After being forced to perform and locked inside a cage, Glen sees Chucky and Tiffany on TV and realizes that he is their son.

 Desperate to know his parents, Glen tracks Chucky and Tiffany down to Hollywood, where they are first shown killing a man who is dressed as Santa Claus for a movie.

 Glen manages to escape his abusive owner, hitch a ride on a truck, and mail himself in a box to California.
 He wakes up in the prop room of Jennifer Tilly’s horror film, which includes the Chucky and Tiffany dolls.
 Glen uses the same voodoo amulet seen in previous films to bring them back to life…